loon-project/loon/README.md

 Support @BodyParam, @PathParam, @QueryParam, based on the type you provided, <br>
 the converter service will automatic convert the data from user to the type. <br>
 !!
-Must use @ObjectProperty to decorate the property you want to convert
+Must use @Property to decorate the property you want to convert

 > <h3>Use convert service</h3>